todd-beckman/RBFClassifier/README.md

 output layer based on the the error.
 This makes it a supervised learning agent.

-RBFClassifier.java is a classifier that manages the RBFNetwork and determines the best-fit class for given input according to the neural network simply by finding the maximum.
+RBFClassifier.java is a classifier that manages the RBFNetwork and determines the best-fit class for given input according to the neural network simply by maximizing the output of the neural network.